Ph : special thanks to Makoto Kondo

 January 23rd (Sun) 19:00-19:30 From the online press conference to decide the representatives

-Q. How do you feel now that you've decided to compete in the Olympics?
+Q. How do you feel now that you've qualified for the Olympics?

-- First of all, the biggest thing for me is relief.
-I've been thinking about how I can make a plan to compete in Beijing and become a representative, so I'm filled with joy.
+— First of all, I feel a great sense of relief.
+I've been thinking about how to make a plan to qualify for the Beijing Olympics and working towards that goal, so I'm filled with joy.

 Q. What was your plan for the four years from Pyeongchang to Beijing